EMT Basic and Intermediate Studies at Utah Schools

 There are a handful of schools in Utah that provide both basic and intermediate training in emergency medical technology, resulting in certificates, associate degrees and bachelor's degrees.
 Training is provided through programs in emergency services and emergency services administration; EMT studies can also be found as concentrations in programs that prepare students for firefighting careers.
 These studies can be found at community and technical colleges as well as 4-year universities throughout Utah.
 Graduates of these programs are prepared to pursue professional certification.

 Two postsecondary institutions that provide this type of training in Utah are profiled below.
 Learn details about their programs, such as required coursework and program objectives.
-Read facts about each school presented in the table appearing at the end of this article.
+Read facts about each school presented in the table appearing below.

 - Utah Valley University offers certificate and 2-year degree programs in emergency services and firefighting that include basic and intermediate EMT courses.
 The university is situated in downtown Orem.

 - Dixie State University is located in downtown St. George, Utah, near the Arizona and Nevada borders.
 It has both basic and intermediate EMT studies at the certificate level.